Profile

 About Me

-I am a PhD student in the Department of Sociology at York University.
-I have a strong interest in researching and understanding power relations within society.
-Power, control, authority, inequality, and violence are ideas that are fundamentally linked, demonstrating a need for further exploration into these ideas from a holistic perspective.
-My current research seeks to better understand how these power relations are upheld and maintained within privileged groups in society (e.g., gender or racial based) and how they are defended against increasing demands for greater equality and equity within society.
-Within this research I am interested in studying how these subversive group ideologies are spread and adopted as both the normative rhetoric and centralized group identity.
+Connor is a SSHRC Doctoral Fellow in the Department of Sociology at York University, and a faculty member in the Department of Psychology at Capilano University.
+Connor has a strong interest in researching and understanding power relations within society.
+Power, control, authority, inequality, and violence are fundamentally linked, underscoring a need for further exploration of these ideas from a holistic perspective.
+His current research seeks to better understand how these power relations are upheld and maintained within privileged groups in society (e.g., gender or race-based) and how they are defended against increasing demands for greater equality and equity.
+Within this research, Connor is interested in studying how these subversive group ideologies are spread and adopted as both the normative rhetoric and centralized group identity.

-I am an avid researcher and educator with a strong passion for student centred learning.
-I seek to move beyond merely disseminating information and instead I aim to make an impact upon both my students and that of society at large.
-It is my hope that the students I am fortunate enough to teach will be as inspired as I was by my early career courses and research.
-Thus, my teaching pedagogy and philosophy are centred around inclusivity, compassion, and collaboration.
-I am currently Faculty in the Psychology Department at Capilano University.
+Connor is an avid researcher and educator with a strong passion for student-centred learning.
+Connor seeks to move beyond merely disseminating information and instead aims to make an impact upon both students and that of society at large.
+Connor’s teaching pedagogy and philosophy are centred around inclusivity, compassion, and collaboration.

 Originally from what is now known as Vancouver, BC, which is the traditional, unceded and continually occupied territories of the xʷməθkʷəy̓əm (Musquem), Sḵwx̱wú7mesh (Squamish) and səlilwətaɬ (Tsleil-Waututh) peoples.